 \section{Proof of Proposition \ref{prop: equiv condition}}

 For i.i.d.
-Gaussian mechanisms with unit sensitivity, the leakage variables are themselves i.i.d. and Gaussian.
+Gaussian mechanisms with unit sensitivity, the privacy loss variables are themselves i.i.d. and Gaussian.
 In particular, since $Y_i = r(X) + Z_i$ with $Z_i \sim \mathcal{N}(0, \sigma^2)$, it follows that for any neighbouring inputs $(x,x')$,

 under the distribution $P_x$ of $Y_i$.
 Recall from \eqref{eq: better check} that at step $i$, Algorithm \ref{alg: pw with rv stopping rule v2} decides to release $y_{i+1}$ if

 where $\mathcal{Y}_i(\tilde\delta)$ is defined as